Emergency Medical Technician Training Course

 The course covers anatomy and physiology, primary and secondary patient assessments, triage, airway management, oxygen therapy, treatment of bleeding and shock, cardiac arrest management, fracture care, spinal injuries, and other medical and traumatic emergencies.
 Additional areas of study include the use of automated external defibrillators, general pharmacology, and American Heart Association CPR certification.
-Our program also offers a full day extrication class involving a "jaws of life" demonstration.

 The class meets three times a week for four hours and is approximately three months in length.
 The course is broken down into seven modules, each of which includes pertinent anatomy and physiology, didactic lecture presentations and preparatory skill labs:

 In addition, students are required to complete 32 hours of clinical time; 16 hours of hospital based emergency department time and 16 hours of pre-hospital ride time with one of our affiliated EMS/Fire services.
 These rotations are scheduled through the program at times convenient to the student.

 Tuition and Enrollment Eligibility